Onkar-2803/Warmup-Task1/meetings/2023-10-30_Improving_Metrics.md

 ## Details:

-### 1. Refractor HTML
+### 1. Refractor HTML, JS, CSS
 - @shreyaslabh Used JS to refractor HTML for Taks-1 to eliminate redudancy. @Onkar-2803 removed remaining vendor-prefixed version.
+We also removed old vendor-prefixed version from CSS.

 ### 2. Modularised the code
 - We collectively as a team reviewed the refactoring of the code that @Sizizii worked on.